playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-component-reference/index.md

 <!-- tabs:end -->

-# Using Component Reference to Focus Our Context Menu
+# Using Component Reference to Focus Our Context Menu {#using-comp-ref}

 Now that we sufficiently understand what component references look like in each framework, let's add it into our `App` component to re-enable focusing our `ContextMenu` component when it opens.